 Dr Tedros Adhanom, health extension workers, party politics and denial of food aid and medical care for opposition party supporters.

-Another major issue that should trigger loud alarm bells and concerns over Dr Tedros Adhanom’s candidacy for WHO Director General, relates to his major claim to fame as one of the instigators of the health extension worker (HEW) system of health care in Ethiopia.
+Another major issue that should trigger alarm bells and concerns over Dr Tedros Adhanom’s candidacy for WHO Director General relates to his major claim to fame as one of the instigators of the health extension worker (HEW) system of health care in Ethiopia.

 To give him credit, Dr Tedros Adhanom was involved in developing Ethiopia’s HEW system, which allows people in remote small Ethiopian towns and villages to access basic medical care, including, for example, vaccinations, HIV screening and prevention advice and sanitation education.